Walk 'n' roll

 Once atop the 924-foot summit, it's hard to leave.
 There's a panoramic view of lake and inland forests, and the rock dome, warmed by the sun, is a good place to stretch out as lake breezes whip about overhead.

 The good thing about having a bike at Britton Peak is the fun has just begun.
-We hopped on and started flying downhill, at one point keeping pace with a deer we'd startled; over 2½ miles, I had to pedal only a few times.
+We hopped on and started flying downhill, at one point keeping pace with a deer we'd startled.
+Over 2˝ miles, I had to pedal only a few times.

 © Beth Gauper

-After they reach Britton Peak, they'll have a 2½-mile downhill glide on the Sawbill Trail to Tofte, then a three-mile ride on
+After you reach Britton Peak, you'll have a 2˝-mile downhill glide on the Sawbill Trail to Tofte, then a three-mile ride on the Gitchi-Gami State Trail.

 Bicyclists can ride through Temperance River State Park, then take the first gravel road they see down to the highway, backtracking a short distance to their cars.

-And in Duluth, hikers can use Skyline Parkway to return by bike.
-The Superior Hiking
+In Duluth, hikers can use Skyline Parkway to return by bike (and also the city bus).

-Not all sections of Minnesota 61 are safe for bicycling: "It varies widely; it goes from a dream shoulder to being barely a foot wide and really dangerous," says SHTA director Gayle Coyer.
+"It varies widely,'' says the Superior Hiking Trail's Gayle Coyer.
+"It goes from a dream shoulder to being barely a foot wide and really dangerous."

 Bike rental: Sawtooth Outfitters, at the end of the Sawbill Trail in Tofte, rents road bikes, 218-663-7643.
 It also can do bike repairs.